-Depending on their individual needs and goals, patients can participate in a range of therapeutic modalities ranging from trauma resolution to medication management and psychiatric appointments.
+Depending on their individual needs and goals, patients can participate in various therapeutic modalities ranging from trauma resolution to medication management and psychiatric appointments.
 We build your treatment program around what it is that you need, not the other way around.
-The individualized care and attention are the qualities that make our drug treatment center first in class and help you to overcome your drug and alcohol addiction.
+Individualized care and attention are the qualities that make our alcohol and drug treatment center first in class and help you overcome your drug and alcohol addiction.

 Will Insurance Cover OxyContin Addiction Treatment?

 Many insurance plans will cover some or all of the cost of OxyContin rehab programs.
 Individual insurance companies have different policies and benefits.
 We are happy to help you explore insurance or self-pay options that work for you.
 If you or a loved one is trying to find out which OxyContin addiction treatment center is best for you or want to find out what your insurance might cover towards detox, please call our trained and compassionate staff today.